 The Family Mediation Trust Welcomes the Government Voucher Scheme

-The government has today announced that it is investing £1m in family mediation, to support families to resolve issues relating to children.
+The government has today announced that it is investing a further £800,000 to its original £1m in family mediation, to support families to resolve issues relating to children.
 Under the scheme, the Ministry of Justice will provide contributions of up to £500 per family, to resolve issues relating to children following parental separation.
-Mediation will be provided by Family Mediation Council Accredited (FMCA) mediators and the fund will reduce the costs of mediation for at least 2,000 families.
+Mediation will be provided by Family Mediation Council Accredited (FMCA) mediators and the fund will reduce the costs of mediation for a further 1,800 families.

 Michael Mack, CEO of the Trust: “These vouchers have the potential to support a lot of families out of the court system to settle their disputes around children.
 The Trust has been working hard to ensure mediation is accessible across the East of England; and the vouchers, alongside the Legal Aid help we provide, will mean that mediation becomes practically free for many families”.